eepsmedia/plugins/choosy/readme.md

 ## Tag cases tab

-You can "tag" cases with a label which you type into the box.
+You can "tag" cases with a label that you type into the box.

 The basic idea is to select the cases in CODAP, then tag them in `choosy`.
 There are three modes for tagging: